HeyMaslo/companion-server/README.md

 #### Public Clouds
 * Kubernetes on google cloud
 https://codelabs.developers.google.com/codelabs/cloud-running-a-nodejs-container/index.html?index=..%2F..index

+## Smoke Test

+The smoke-test directory includes JavaScript for iterating through a directory of images and writing out the resulting JSON to a local file.
+Please open index.js and adjust the paths to your image directory, JSON output file, and any other parameters you'd like to adjust.
+Then run from the command line:
+    node index.js

 ## API
 Head to the docs folder or https://heymaslo.github.io/companionserver/#/ for full documentation on the APIs.